 - Personal account

-- Company account
+- Company account (for Sina Weibo marketing)

 A personal account is only for individuals.
 Both Chinese people and foreigners can register on Weibo and use it.

 To grasp WeChat as a marketing platform, it’s important to first understand how the app works and why people use it.